Restraining Order Basics

 Finally, any threat must involve a promise of physical harm, not emotional, psychological, or financial harm.
 It can’t involve control of the other person, control of money in the house, or disciplining a teenager who doesn’t want the parent around or doesn’t want to obey.
 It must involve a threat of actual, physical harm.
 Blood, injuries, wounds.
 Not psychobabble.

 Fear Must Be Reasonable

 In addition to what the law says, courts add another requirement that is not in the text of the law.
-Under case law, any fear of harm has to be “reasonable”.
-Now, if this doesn’t clear things up for you, you are not alone.
+In written case opinions from appellate courts, any fear of harm has to be “reasonable”.
+If this doesn’t clear things up for you, you are not alone.

 What is “reasonable” fear?
 Courts say that it means the kind of fear that a reasonably objective person would have if the act was done against him or her.
 That is opposed to a "subjective" fear, or inner and relative fear.